-Evidence on PSA changes over time and tumor grade progression while on active surveillance is sparse.
-Data from the Cancer of the Prostate Strategic Urological Research Endeavor (CaPSURE) show that for men on active surveillance primarily within community practices, rising PSA is the greatest predictor of receiving deferred treatment (Meng, 2003).
-A PSA doubling time of less than 3 years was the most common indication for active treatment in the Toronto experience, occurring in nearly half of patients receiving treatment (Klotz, 2007).
+Evidence on PSA changes and tumor grade progression while on active surveillance is sparse.
+Data from the Cancer of the Prostate Strategic Urological Research Endeavor (CaPSURE) show that for men on active surveillance primarily within community practices, rising PSA is the greatest predictor of treatment receipt (Meng, 2003).
+A PSA doubling time of <3 years was the most common indication for active treatment in the Toronto experience, occurring in nearly half of patients receiving treatment (Klotz, 2007).